harrypatton/algorithms/interview/whiteboard/lc222-count-complete-tree-node.md

 5. if both are equal, we can calculate count of left sub-tree and recursively call right sub-tree.
 6. There is an issue when I designed the solution but realized the issue while coding.
 I was using far left and far right node in original version and it is wrong.

+**Update**: discussion page has nicer code for recursion and also iterative solutions.

 ```csharp
 /**
  * Definition for a binary tree node.